Sexuality is not a “Taboo”:

 Demisexuality- An emerging identity around the globe:

-These people often find strangers unattractive and cannot go for one-night-stand or hook-up culture.
+These people often find strangers unattractive and cannot go for a one-night stand or hook-up culture.
 Building a foundation before getting sexually involved is essential for demisexuals.
 If you have felt that you have a hard time feeling any physical attraction with someone generally regarded as “hot” or “eligible” for dating, there is nothing wrong with you; you are just probably a demisexual person.

 The term “demisexual” is relatively new.
 It first became the talk of the town in 2006 on the Asexual Visibility and Education center.
 People who experienced it before were thankful for discovering this orientation because it is a significant relief if you understand yourself, which is shared and experienced with lots of other people around the world.